github/codeql/docs/codeql/writing-codeql-queries/codeql-queries.rst

 - :doc:`About data flow analysis <about-data-flow-analysis>`: Data flow analysis is used to compute the possible values that a variable can hold at various points in a program, determining how those values propagate through the program and where they are used.
 - :doc:`Creating path queries <creating-path-queries>`: You can create path queries to visualize the flow of information through a codebase.
 - :doc:`Troubleshooting query performance <troubleshooting-query-performance>`: Improve the performance of your CodeQL queries by following a few simple guidelines.
-- :doc:`Debugging data-flow queries using partial flow <debugging-a-data-flow-query-using-partial-flow>`: If a data-flow query unexpectedly produces no results, you can use partial flow to debug the problem.
+- :doc:`Debugging data-flow queries using partial flow <debugging-data-flow-queries-using-partial-flow>`: If a data-flow query unexpectedly produces no results, you can use partial flow to debug the problem.